-IIEM 1 DATE OF THE ANNUAL INFORMATION FORM 2
+ITEM 1 DATE OF THE ANNUAL INFORMATION FORM 2

 ITEM 2 CORPORATE STRUCTURE 2

 2.1 Incorporation of Issuer 2

 2.2 Subsidiaries 3

 ITEM 3 GENERAL DEVELOPMENT OF THE BUSINESS 3

-3.1 Early Corporate Development: 1976 - 2019 3
+3.1 Early Corporate Development: 1976 - 2020 3

-3.2 Recent Development: 2020 - 2022 6
+3.2 Recent Development: 2021 - 2023 6

 ITEM 4 DESCRIPTION OF THE BUSINESS 6

 4.1 General Business Description 6

-4.2 Segmented Information 6
+4.2 Segmented Information 7

 4.3 Geographic Markets 7

 4.4 Core Competency 7

 4.5 Customer Service 7

-4.6 Operating Segments and Markets 7
+4.6 Operating Segments and Markets 8

-4.7 Facilities 13
+4.7 Facilities 14

-4.8 Key Features and Measures of Company Performance 13
+4.8 Key Features and Measures of Company Performance 14

-4.9 Resources 14
+4.9 Resources 15

-4.10 Raw Materials 15
+4.10 Raw Materials 16

-4.11 Sustainability and Environmental Matters 16
+4.11 Sustainability and Environmental Matters 17

-4.12 Social Policies 17
+4.12 Social Policies 18

-4.13 Research and Technical 18
+4.13 Research and Technical 19

-4.14 Foreign Operations 18
+4.14 Foreign Operations 19

-4.15 Seasonality and Other Trend Factors 18
+4.15 Seasonality and Other Trend Factors 20

-ITEM 5 DIVIDENDS 19
+ITEM 5 DIVIDENDS 20

-ITEM 6 DESCRIPTION OF CAPITAL STRUCTURE 19
+ITEM 6 DESCRIPTION OF CAPITAL STRUCTURE 20

-ITEM 7 MARKET FOR SECURITIES 19
+ITEM 7 MARKET FOR SECURITIES 20

-ITEM 8 ESCROWED SECURITIES 19
+ITEM 8 ESCROWED SECURITIES 21

-ITEM 9 DIRECTORS AND OFFICERS 20
+ITEM 9 DIRECTORS AND OFFICERS 21

-ITEM 10 PROMOTERS 21
+ITEM 10 PROMOTERS 22

-ITEM 11 LEGAL PROCEEDINGS 21
+ITEM 11 LEGAL PROCEEDINGS 22

-ITEM 12 INTEREST IN MATERIAL TRANSACTIONS 21
+ITEM 12 INTEREST IN MATERIAL TRANSACTIONS 22

-ITEM 13 TRANSFER AGENTS AND REGISTRARS 22
+ITEM 13 TRANSFER AGENTS AND REGISTRARS 23

-ITEM 14 MATERIAL CONTRACTS 22
+ITEM 14 MATERIAL CONTRACTS 23

-ITEM 15 INTERESTS OF EXPERTS 22
+ITEM 15 INTERESTS OF EXPERTS 23

-ITEM 16 AUDIT COMMITTEE 22
+ITEM 16 AUDIT COMMITTEE 23

-16.1 Membership and Chair 22
+16.1 Membership and Chair 23

-16.2 Responsibilities 22
+16.2 Responsibilities 23

-16.3 Meetings 25
+16.3 Meetings 26

-16.4 Composition of the Audit Committee 25
+16.4 Composition of the Audit Committee 26

-16.5 Pre-Approval Policies and Procedures 26
+16.5 Pre-Approval Policies and Procedures 27

-ITEM 17 ADDITIONAL INFORMATION 30
+ITEM 17 ADDITIONAL INFORMATION 31

 Forward-looking statements: Certain statements made in the following Annual Information Form contain forward-looking statements including, but not limited to, statements concerning possible or assumed future results of operations of the Company.
 Forward-looking statements represent the Company's intentions, plans, expectations and beliefs, and are not guarantees of future performance.
 Such forward-looking statements represent Winpak's current views based on information as at the date of this report.
 They involve risks, uncertainties and assumptions and the Company's actual results could differ, which in some cases may be material, from those anticipated in these forward-looking statements.
 Factors that could cause results to differ from those expected include, but are not limited to: the terms, availability and costs of acquiring raw materials and the ability to pass on price increases to customers; ability to negotiate contracts with new customers or renew existing customer contracts with less favorable terms; timely response to changes in customer product needs and market acceptance of our products; the potential loss of business or increased costs due to customer or vendor consolidation; competitive pressures, including new product development; industry capacity, and changes in competitors' pricing; ability to maintain or increase productivity levels; ability to contain or reduce costs; foreign currency exchange rate fluctuations; changes in governmental regulations, including environmental, health and safety; changes in Canadian and foreign income tax rates, income tax laws and regulations.
-In addition, factors arising as a result of the Coronavirus (COVID-19) global pandemic that could cause results to differ from those expected include, but are not limited to: potential government actions, changes in consumer behaviors and demand, changes in customer requirements, disruptions of the Company's suppliers and supply chain, availability of personnel and uncertainty about the extent and duration of the pandemic.
 Unless otherwise required by applicable securities law, Winpak disclaims any intention or obligation to publicly update or revise this information, whether as a result of new information, future events or otherwise.
 The Company cautions investors not to place undue reliance upon forward-looking statements.